scholtzm/vapor-admin-commands/README.md

 ------- | ----------- | -------
 !set name {displayName} | Changes bot's display name.
-Limit for the name is 32 characters. | !set name Banana Bot !set state {stateName} | Changes bot's online state. | !set state trade
+Limit for the name is 32 characters. | !set name Banana Bot !set state {stateName} | Changes bot's online state. | !set state trade !shutdown | Disconnects from Steam network and shuts down Vapor. | * !help | Lists all available admin commands | *

 The list of commands is currently fairly short.
 More will be added if necessary.